exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 #### Add a new Integration Test Class

 Add a new class that derives from [AbstractIntegrationTest](../virtualschema-jdbc-adapter/src/test/java/com/exasol/adapter/dialects/AbstractIntegrationTest.java).
 This class has to:
-* create the test schema in the source database
+* Create the test schema in the source database
-* create the virtual schema
+* Create the virtual schema
-* execute the tests on the virtual schema
+* Execute the tests on the virtual schema
 See [PostgreSQLDialectIT](../virtualschema-jdbc-adapter/src/test/java/com/exasol/adapter/dialects/impl/PostgreSQLDialectIT.java) for an example.

 ### Executing Integration Tests

-Executing the integration test is easy, just run the [integration test bash script](../integration-test-data/run_integration_test.sh)
+Executing the integration test is easy, just run the [integration test bash script](../integration-test-data/run_integration_tests.sh)

 ## Integration Testing against a local database